 This is after she lost her first litter of three cubs due to her inexperience.
 Some life lessons to be learnt here for all of us.

 An average tiger cub leaves mother care after about 2 years, but Collarwali’s cubs as observed left mother care at a year and six months.
-She would distance herself for days at end sometimes to in turn nudge them to develop their hunting instincts a valuable life skill for a tiger.
-Maybe she could write a book on parenting.
+She would distance herself for days in the end.

 And that’s not all, she has also had a litter of 5 cubs that she has successfully raised.
 That would entail hunting every other day to feed 5 growing tigers simultaneously.
 Also protecting them from the various threats that exist amidst the jungle.

-Currently, Collarwali walks the jungles of Pench Tiger Reserve raising her new litter contributing to the tiger population, a special shout out to the forest department for their passion and hard work to keep the jungles, home to the Queen of Pench and the other forest denizens safe.
-It is because of their constant efforts that enable these beautiful animals to be born and roam free in the jungles of Central India.
+Currently, the Queen of Pench Collarwali walks the jungles of Pench Tiger Reserve raising her new litter.
+A special shout out to the forest department for their passion and hard work to keep the jungles safe.
+It is because of their constant effort, these beautiful animals roam free in the jungles of Central India.